 When and how should you return to sex postpartum?
 If you have a partner, have an open and honest conversation about easing back into sex or other forms of intimacy.

 During my pregnancy, I knew I wanted to breastfeed my son.
 I read the books and bought the supplies.
 I had the breastfeeding pillows and salves and shirts.
 I had the pump and the rocking chair and ice packs.
 I was ready for sore nipples and sleepless nights.
 I was not, however, prepared for the back pain.

 A six week postpartum visit typically does not include screening or assessment for pelvic floor issues that would warrant a referral to a pelvic health physical therapist.

 Tips to keep your breastmilk supply up when returning to work and how I wean my baby once I stop nursing

-What to expect from your first postpartum period: when will it happen, what will it be like, and what you’ll need.
+What to expect from your first postpartum period: when it will happen, what it will be like, and what you’ll need.

 Sara shares her top product picks for leaky, over (and under) supplying, and soon-to-be sore boobs for expecting and breastfeeding mothers.